 Q: How long will it take for my account to reflect my payment?

 A: Your account will reflect your payment on the next business day.
 Same-day payments must be received by 6 p.m.

 Q: Can I pay with a credit or debit card?

 A: You can make a one-time payment with your credit card using Quick Pay online or by calling 1-866-689-6469.
 A convenience fee will be charged by our payment vendor to your credit or debit card and the charge will appear on your statement as TECO/Peoples Gas.
 Please note, your payment will reflect on your Tampa Electric and or Peoples Gas account within 2 business days.

 Q: What is Budget Billing?

 A: Our Budget Billing program for residential customers takes the highs and lows out of monthly electric and/or natural gas bills.
 This "leveling" billing program averages your last 12 monthly billing periods so you can pay about the same amount for your electric and/or natural gas service each month.
-You can enroll in this free program on the Your Account page.
+You can enroll in this free program on the Account Info page.

 Q: Can I view my billing and payment history?

 A: You can access your billing and payment history from the Bills and Payments page.